Freddie Freeman Preview, Player Props: Dodgers vs. Marlins

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with an OBP of .414, plus a team-best slugging percentage of .581.
+- Freeman has an OPS of .992, fueled by an OBP of .413 to go with a slugging percentage of .579.
+All three of those stats are tops among Los Angeles hitters this season.

-- Among qualified hitters, he ranks third in batting average, while his on-base percentage ranks second and he is fourth in slugging.
+- He ranks third in batting average, first in on base percentage, and fifth in slugging among the qualified hitters in MLB play.

-- Freeman has reached base via a hit in 104 games this year (of 136 played), and had multiple hits in 55 of those games.
+- Freeman has picked up a hit in 105 of 137 games this year, with multiple hits 55 times.

+- He has gone deep in 16.8% of his games this season, and 4% of his plate appearances.

-- Freeman has driven in a run in 56 games this season (41.2%), including 20 games with more than one RBI (14.7%).
-He has also driven in three or more of his team's runs in 12 contests.
+- Freeman has had at least one RBI in 41.6% of his games this year (57 of 137), with more than one RBI 20 times (14.6%).
+He has also been responsible for three or more of his team's runs in 12 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.